ashlinhanson/homework-two/README.md

 First being a quick bio about myself.
 ![aboutme](assets/Media/readme-shots/about.png)

-Second is my portfolio with examples of her work.
+Second is my portfolio with examples of my work.
 ![portfolio](assets/Media/readme-shots/portfolio.png)

 Third is some basic contact information to get in touch with me.